EinsteinC/AAE6102/README.md

 ### 2.3 Tracking result from data open sky (PRN 16 as an Example)
 ![image](https://github.com/EinsteinC/AAE6102/blob/main/5.JPG)

-The Q-channel tends to zero: Ideally, the Q-channel contains only noise and residual error, and its value fluctuates around zero， which verifies the carrier phase is aligned.
+The Q-channel approaching zero signifies that it primarily comprises noise and residual error, fluctuating around zero, validating the alignment of the carrier phase.

-DLL output (Code Discriminator Output) near zero: indicates that the local code is aligned with the code phase of the received signal and the code tracking error is minimal.
+When the DLL output (Code Discriminator Output) is close to zero, it signifies that the local code aligns with the received signal's code phase, indicating minimal code tracking error.

-PLL output (Phase/Frequency Discriminator Output) near zero: indicates that the local carrier is synchronized with the received signal carrier and the carrier tracking is stable.
+An PLL output (Phase/Frequency Discriminator Output) near zero indicates that the local carrier is in sync with the received signal carrier, ensuring stable carrier tracking.

-The Prompt correlation is significantly greater than Early/Late, indicating that the code phases are precisely aligned and the DLL is in a stable tracking state.
+A significantly higher Prompt correlation compared to Early/Late correlations indicates precise alignment of code phases, affirming the DLL's stable tracking state.

 **Autocorrelation Function from Multi-correlator output**